Nova Scotia judge to deliver verdict in British sailor’s gang rape case

 Smalley was part of a Royal Navy hockey team that was in Halifax to compete in a tournament.

-In his final submissions at the conclusion of the trial, defence lawyer Ian Hutchison argued that the credibility of the complainant was undermined by inconsistencies in her testimony.
+In his final submissions at the conclusion of the Nova Scotia Supreme Court trial, defence lawyer Ian Hutchison argued that the credibility of the complainant was undermined by inconsistencies in her testimony.

 Hutchison told the court that all of the witnesses provided contradictory evidence, and that the woman’s testimony contrasted sharply with what witnesses had to say about her behaviour.